Skip to content

 if (results) {

-// store the session cookie
+// the session cookie is stored

 // eslint-disable-next-line require-atomic-updates